• Skip to primary navigation

 As I’ve been diving into the world of this amazing equatorial fruit, I’ve also come to discover it goes by many other names.
 In Hawaii it’s known as lilikoi, but I’ve only just discovered two more names for this magnificent fruit.
 In the Dominican Republic they call it chinola and in South America, the yellow variety is known as maracuya.

 No matter what you call it, it’s delicious.
-I like to put it in everything from gin fizzes to mojitos, donuts to tarts, and just about everything in between.
+I like to put it in everything from gin fizzes to mango passion mojitos, passion fruit cream donuts to meringue passion fruit tarts, and just about everything in between.
 But perhaps my favorite way to enjoy this gorgeous tropical wonder?
 As a glass of homemade passion fruit juice.
 There’s simply no better way to start hot summer days off on the right foot!

 In the past, I thought my only option to find a fresh fruit version of this tropical libation was to fly somewhere exotic or shell out $9 for a glass at a juice shop, but I’ve discovered how easy it is to make chinola juice right from the comfort of my own kitchen.
 And best of all?
 You don’t need any fancy juicing equipment to do it!